Marching Band Parent 101

 • White t-shirts

-• Large water jug (1 gallon size recommended) labeled with your name
+• Large water jug (1 at least ½ gallon size recommended) labeled with your name

 • 10-12 plastic page covers within the binder